buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Acrobatics* (DEX)**: This skill is used to maintain balance on narrow or precarious surfaces, to dive, roll, do somersaults, backflips, overcome obstacles, and fall without getting hurt.
 1 Action.

 **Appraise (INT)**: With this skill, you know how to estimate the monetary value of an object.
 The difficulty is based on the rarity of the object, DC 12 + 2 common, 4 uncommon, 8 rare, 12 very rare, 16 legendary.
-1 Action every 5 of DC.
-With 6 points the time is 1 Action every 10 of DC, with score 12 it is 1 Action every 20 DC.
+1 Action for every 5 points of DC.
+With 6 points the time is 1 Action for every 10 points of DC, with score 12 it is 1 Action for every 20 points of DC.

 **Athletics* (STR)**: With this skill, you are an expert athlete, capable of prodigious jumps and exceptional tests of Strength.
 1 Action.